remotive-com/remote-jobs-api/README.md

-> API USER WARNING: our main domain and api endpoint has moved to remotive.com!
+> **API USER WARNING:** our main domain and api endpoint has moved to **remotive.com**!
 Please update your api call to make it to https://remotive.com/api/remote-jobs